hakre/pcre.php/README.md

 Operational options
-    -C <path>             run as if pcre.php was started in <path> instead of the current working directory.
+    -C <path>             run as if pcre.php was started in <path> instead of the current working directory

 ~~~
 ---